facebook/flipper/docs/ui-components.md

 ## Panel

 Panels are a way to section data, and make it collapsible.
 They are often used in sidebars.
-Just give the Panel a heading and some content and it makes sure that it displays in the same style as the rest of Sonar.
+Just give the Panel a heading and some content and it makes sure that it displays in the same style as the rest of Flipper.

 ```javascript
 import {